About COMPASS Test

 that test the basic skills, application skills and analysis skills of

 students.
 The five areas of knowledge tested are Pre-algebra, Algebra,

 College Algebra, Geometry and Trigonometry.

 Math Diagnostics Test checks knowledge of students in Pre-Algebra and Algebra.

 - English as a Second Language (ESL): These tests are meant for non-native English speakers.
 They test knowledge in Reading, Listening, Grammar/Usage and Essay.

-Comprehensive reporting is one key feature of COMPASS.
+Comprehensive reporting is one key feature of this test.
 The reporting pattern is such that students and institutions gain a lot through the reports.
-The result of COMPASS is reported in different types of score reports.
+The results are reported in different types of score reports.

 - Standard Individual Report: This report is also called the Student Advising Report.
 It contains information about the educational background and plans of the student, local demographic items, help requested by the student, choice of programs, assessment results and recommendations and mathematics results and recommendations.
 Besides, Reading and Writing Skills’ results and recommendations appear on the report.